ptc-iot-sharing/ThingworxVSCodeProject/README.md

 [thomas-thomas-tfs](https://github.com/thomas-thomas-tfs) - deployment using app keys.

+[carlo-quinonez](https://github.com/carlo-quinonez) - bug fixes and documentation improvements

 # Disclaimer

 The Thingworx VSCode Project is not an official Thingworx product.
-It is something developed to improve the life of a Thingworx developer and he needs to understand that it is not supported and any issues encountered are his own responsability.
+It is something developed to improve the life of a Thingworx developer and they need to understand that it is not supported and any issues encountered are their own responsibility.

 # License